pg-support/supt-km/docs/1. FAQs/General/How do users know about their upgrade pricing.md

-# How do I know the upgrade price for me specifically
+# How do users know about their upgrade pricing?
 As long as you're logged in, our website will automatically scan for the license(s) you own, and deduct all the prices accordingly.

 To check if the prices you see are already discounted (based on the licenses you currently own), feel free to log out of our website and go back to the store section to see the original price.